-The other end of the twisted pair wires get connected to triaxial bulkheads which are mounted at the back of the breakout box, where the source wire is soldered into the center conductor, and the return wire is soldered to the intermediate shield of the bulkhead.
-The triaxial bulkhead is not mounted directly to the chassis of the breakout box, but rather to the printed circuit board that .
+The other end of the twisted pair wires get connected to triaxial bulkheads which are mounted at the back of the patch panel, where the source wire is soldered into the center conductor, and the return wire is soldered to the intermediate shield of the bulkhead.
+The triaxial bulkhead is not mounted directly to the chassis of the patch panel, but rather to the printed circuit board that .
 The insulation sheet is attached inside of the back of the chassis with the screws/nuts/split-lock washers/flat washers.
 The spacers keep it a distance away from the chassis, which is done to have enough space for the push-in plugs.
-The triaxial bulk heads are pushed from the outside of the breakout box through holes at the back of the chassis, and through (keyed) holes in the insulation sheet.
+The triaxial bulk heads are pushed from the outside of the patch panel through holes at the back of the chassis, and through (keyed) holes in the insulation sheet.
 A nut at the other side of the insulation sheet keeps the triaxial bulkhead in place.
 In order to avoid electrical contact between the bulkead and the chassis, the holes in the back of the chasses have a sufficiently bigger diameter than the diameter of the bulkheads and triaxial connectors.

 The triaxial bulkhead mates with the triaxial connector.
-These triaxial connectors terminate the triaxial cables at both ends, where the triaxial cables are used to connect the output of the breakout box with the PDB.
+These triaxial connectors terminate the triaxial cables at both ends, where the triaxial cables are used to connect the output of the patch panel with the PDB.
 The outside of the triaxial bulkhead/connector is connected to the outer shield of the triaxial cable, which is connected to the chassis of the PDB and therefore to the ground of the PDB.
 Since one wants to keep all these “grounds” separate from each other to reduce noise, there is no direct electrical contact between the triaxial bulkheads/connectors and the chassis (see previous paragraph).
 However, there is a safety concern: It could happen that the outer shield gets disconnected from the PDB (e.g. either by removing the triaxial connector or by accidentally cutting the wire), which means that the outer shield of the triaxial cable is not grounded anymore.
 If (in this case) the intermediate shield or the center conductor gets in contact with the outer shield, the triaxial bulkhead, triaxial connector and all uninsulated parts of the cable where the outer shield is unprotected can be at an much higher electrical potential than the ground.
 In order to avoid such a dangerous situation, one has to make sure that the outer shield can never exceed a certain (safe) maximum voltage.
 Theoretically, this could be done by having a direct connection between the outer shield and the ground of the chassis.
 However, this may create noise problems, since this would connect the grounds of all PDBs together.
 A compromise is a connection to the ground via a resistor of 1 k.
 This reduces the noise problem, but also ensures that the voltage of the outer shield cannot exceed a safe value of 15 V (which comes from the fact that the power supply’s maximum current is 15 mA).
 Therefore the outer shield of the triaxial bulkhead is connected to a 1 k resistor installed on the PCB.
-The ground of the PCB is fastened to the chassis via a nut/external-tooth lock washer/flat washer and goes outside of the breakout box.
+The ground of the PCB is fastened to the chassis via a nut/external-tooth lock washer/flat washer and goes outside of the patch panel.
 It is then connected to the relay rack ground.